michaela10c/irleed-scaling-ambiguity/README.md

 ### Note

-- These results correspond to the experiments described in the report (100 seeds, 1000 iterations).
+- These results correspond to the experiments described in the report.
+- Homogeneous and heterogeneous experiments use 100 seeds, 1000 iterations, and 5000 trajectories per seed.
+- The epsilon-only follow-up experiment uses 100 seeds, 1000 iterations, and 500 trajectories per seed due to higher computational cost.
 - Re-running all experiments from scratch may take several hours to multiple days depending on hardware.
 - The provided results are for convenience; all results can be reproduced using the commands below